Raleigh Child Custody Attorneys

 We understand the specific needs of our friends and neighbors here in Raleigh.
 We have the experience and resources of a large firm, but the caring connection of a small law firm, which is exactly what you need when facing child custody issues here in Raleigh.
 We know the community and we understand the exact situation you are in.
 We’re here to help you in your time of need, so don’t hesitate to contact us today.

 You don’t have to take our word for it though.
-Read testimonials from just a few of our happy clients here, or on our highly-rated AVVO profiles like this one here.
+Read testimonials from just a few of our happy clients here.
 We know that you have choices when it comes to selecting an attorney to help you, so we strive to set ourselves apart from the rest with our superior attention to our clients and the details of each case we handle.

 If you need help with a child custody arrangement in Raleigh, the attorneys from Marshall & Taylor PLLC understand just how important this issue can be, and we are dedicated to fighting for the best interests of our clients and their children.
 If you are pursuing divorce and need help with your child custody arrangement, call 919-833-1040 today.
 We can give you the guidance and support you need.
 If you are in need of an attorney that can assist with a child support, visit us here.